 National Frozen Yogurt Day

 National Frozen Yogurt Day falls on the 6th of February every year.
-It’s a day in which people can enjoy this sweet treat—a treat that was originally developed during the 1970s.
-Although we’re not sure why this holiday wasn’t placed during one of the summer months instead of February, it’s still a good day for people to enjoy this popular treat and eat a dessert that many people consider to be healthier than ice cream.
+It’s a day when people can enjoy this sweet treat—a treat that was originally developed during the 1970s.
+Although we’re not sure why this holiday wasn’t placed during one of the summer months instead of February, it’s still a good day for people to enjoy this popular treat and eat a dessert that many consider to be healthier than ice cream.

-The History Of Frozen Yogurt
+The History of Frozen Yogurt

 The man behind the first frozen yogurt—a product called “Frogurt”—was H.P.
 Hood.
 This product was like a soft-serve dessert, very similar in texture and flavor to ice cream.
-During the early 1980s, another company called TCBY made their own frozen yogurt and opened up a shop in 1981.
+During the early 1980s, another company called TCBY created their own frozen yogurt and opened up a shop in 1981.
 By the mid-1980s, there were more than 100 frozen yogurt chains all over the United States.
 Over the following few years, the yogurt industry would become a multi-million dollar industry.

 Facts About Yogurt & Frozen Yogurt